 SP: The platform delivers more than information.
 We’ve already identified savings and value creation opportunities equivalent to 4-12% of trade spend for several premier manufacturers.
 The payoff is significant and we’re just getting started!
 If you’d like to learn more about an analytics implementation and join our elite customer advisory board, let’s talk.

 Join Steve and Scott to learn how you can achieve total trade transparency with the right advanced analytics solution.
-Sign up to attend the webinar.
+Watch the webinar.

 Watch the video below to hear feedback from Conagra Brands: